 In my inbox a few months ago, I received my daily Detox Market Newsletter highlighting Nazan Schnapp as the summer ‘It Brand’.
 I can only do my Detox Market run while I am in Los Angeles, so I desperately scoured the internet and found the brand is actually based in Zurich (hooray).
 So it was not too difficult to get my hands on their Rinse Away Oil Cleanser with Rose Quartz – as well as some of their other new products, but only details.

-Not sure where to start?
+Not sure where to start when looking for crystal-infused beauty products?
 Well and Good helps us out by stating, “According to Volat (Earthling Beauty), clear quartz is a good option for anyone, since it promotes universal healing and energy balancing.
 For more specific woes, crystal skin-care brand Gemstone Organic uses moonstone for hormonal breakouts, rose quartz for softening fine lines, jade and black tourmaline for protecting against environmental stressors, and rubies for removing toxins.”

 There may not be any scientific evidence on how they affect our beauty products, but anyone that has had even a little experience with crystals has felt their power.
 So evidence or not, I am amping up my crystal presence even in my beauty routine, and I think you should too.

 This article was originally published in August 2018.